 Aluminum is a light, soft, corrosion resistant metal.
 Like stainless steel, aluminum's corrosion resistance is inherent to the material.
 Therefore, scratches and nicks will not effect the corrosion resistance.

 Fasteners are made from a variety of aluminum alloys, with elements such as manganese, silicon, iron, magnesium, zinc, copper, and silicon being added to increase strength and melting point.

 Rivets are often made from aluminum alloys in the 5000-series, which uses magnesium as the primary alloying element.

 Many steel fasteners are electroplated with zinc for better

 corrosion resistance.
 Fasteners that have been zinc plated

-have a shiny silver or golden appearance referred to as clear
+have a shiny, silvery or golden appearance, referred to as clear

 or yellow zinc respectively.
 They are fairly corrosion resistant